How to sell a car: step by step guide

 • Bank transfer: The most secure way.
 In many cases, a bank transfer will appear in your account on the same day, so you could have the buyer pay you, have a cup of tea, and then release the keys when you see the amount in your account.

 You’ll also want to give the buyer a receipt or a “sold as seen, tried and approved without guarantee” receipt that proves the sale.
-You could also use a buyer’s/seller’s contract that are easily found online.
-Both should be dated and signed by the both of you.
+Online you can easily find a buyer’s/seller’s contract.
+Both should be dated and signed by both of you.
 This document will serve as proof of sale, but it doesn’t protect you from any repercussions due to selling a car that wasn’t as described.

 Tell DVLA

-Once your car is sold, it’s no longer yours, so far as you’re concerned.
-So make sure DLVA knows this too.
-You can inform DVLA of a transfer of ownership either online or by post.
+Once your car is sold, it’s no longer yours, so make sure DLVA knows this too.
+Inform DVLA of a transfer of ownership either online or by post.
 Your buyer will also need the V5C until they receive a new one listing them as the owner.

 how to sell your car